isatsam/vfs_explorer/README.md

 ```
 # Credits
 - somevideoguy and EGBland for their research on Pathologic's VFS format, available [here](https://github.com/somevideoguy/pathologic)
-- Mario & Jon for through testing and catching many bugs, big and small
+- Mario & Jon for through testing and bug catching

 # License
 VFS Explorer and plaguevfs are both licensed under [GPL v3.0](./COPYING).